openresty/lua-nginx-module/README.markdown

 **context:** *http*

-Asks the underlying `libc` runtime library to release its cached free memory back to the operating system every `N` requests processed by the NGINX core.
+Asks the underlying `libc` runtime library to release its cached free memory back to the operating system every `N` requests processed by the Nginx core.
 By default, `N` is 1000.
 You can configure the request count by using your own numbers.
 Smaller numbers mean more frequent releases, which may introduce higher CPU time consumption and smaller memory footprint while larger numbers usually lead to less CPU time overhead and relatively larger memory footprint.
 Just tune the number for your own use cases.